MicroClub-USTHB/Hacktoberfest-2k20/README.md

 Please refer to [List of Challenges](challenges/README.md) for full details.
 It will be updated progressively to include more fun contribution challenges and projects for all levels (Youngling > Jedi Master) and all different study fields and skill sets (not just for programmers/coders)!

-1. Add a profile page
-2. Add your own project
-3. Web site for the repo
-4.

 ### Bonus tasks for everyone:
 1. My Octocat challenge! :octocat: